• Skip to primary navigation

 Tomatoes- Roma tomatoes are often the tomato of choice for making tomato paste, because they contain very little moisture, but any tomato can be used that is plum sized or larger, including yellow, orange and purple varieties.

-Baking sheet- DO NOT USE ALUMINUM unless you lay down parchment paper or a silicone mat, as the acid in the tomatoes will react with the aluminum and create an unpleasant taste.
+Baking sheet- DO NOT USE ALUMINUM unless you lay down parchment paper or a silicone mat, because the acid in the tomatoes will react with the aluminum and create an unpleasant taste.

 Olive oil- Only if you plan on storing your tomato paste long-term in the fridge; to freeze it does not require any oil.